 The U.S. Department of Energy has an online guide to these standards.
 The guide is broken out by region and deciphers the labels on these windows so you can shop for those that meet at least your area’s minimums for stopping heat flow, blocking the sun’s heat, and allowing a certain amount of light to enter.

 Upgrades that cater to your area’s trends and demographics

 Certain features appeal to different demographics, depending on your neighborhood as well as your price point.

-The millennial generation, for instance, is forecast to spend $1.6 trillion on home purchases by 2018, according to the nonprofit consumer research entity the Demand Institute.
+Millennials, for instance, represent 38% of all homebuyers, the largest group of buyers in 2020.
 Some of their top wants involve smart home technology, such as high-end Wi-Fi access and keyless entry.

 Buyers on the older end of the spectrum, on the other hand, are thinking about convenience, accessibility, and aging in place.